 Lastly, we see a license for the use of the representational use of nature in artwork in the scriptures.
 As Francis Schaeffer explains in Art and the Bible, God not only condoned the use of representational art of natural elements in the tabernacle and temple, but commanded them (Schaeffer 21).
 In Exodus chapters 25-28 there is an explanation of the God-ordained blueprints for the Tabernacle.
 Included in these blueprints are the command for light stands in the shape of branches and in the form of almond blossoms.
 The description also calls for pomegranates made in various colors, both natural, and un-natural.
 Understanding this will help us get beyond the point of needing to justify the use of nature in arts like photography.
 Now that we have an understanding of nature in the Bible, let us shift gears into a discussion on the human interaction with nature.

 As we have seen through the scriptures, God’s creation tells of His divine power, not only to Christians or particular people groups, but to all people.
 This universality of God’s general revelation is evident in the human response to creation across cultural borders.
 There is something innately spiritual to the human interaction with nature.
 Creation’s spiritual nature is seen, although often misplaced, in the way that the entire spectrum of people groups have affirmed its spiritual nature.
-It is important that we approach nature through a scriptural lens, so that we do not fall prey to “worshipping the creation rather than the creator” as it says in Romans 1:24.
-This worshipping of the creation is exactly what we find in the worst cases of humans’ spiritual interactions with nature.
+It is important that we approach nature through a scriptural lens, so that we do not fall prey to “worshiping the creation rather than the creator” as it says in Romans 1:24.
+This worshiping of the creation is exactly what we find in the worst cases of humans’ spiritual interactions with nature.
 This type of relationship to nature is obviously not what we are after, but a quick look into human tendencies to spiritualize nature will be helpful in showing that we are created with a desire to read from God’s book of nature.

 Throughout the ages, all types of people have seen the natural world through a spiritualized lens.
 From unreached groups of rainforest dwellers that worship the puma, to Christians that stray from orthodoxy into pantheistic views that God is actually the creation; nature spirituality takes on many appearances.
 This penchant for seeing nature as a spiritual entity may be misplaced, but it flows from the way that God created us to stand in awe of His divine power that is evident in creation.
 We cannot get to know God through His creation, but rather, we learn about God’s attributes through what He has made.
 When we fail to live by this biblical mandate, it is a quick and slippery slope of falling into pantheism and creation worship.